A Beautiful Quartzite Countertop Coral Springs, FL Residents Admire

 Quartzite is a metamorphic rock.
 It’s created when sandstone is heated and compressed by the tectonic plate movement in the Earth’s crust.
 It’s composed mostly of quartz crystals, and after the heat and compression, these crystals form an interlocking network with incredible strength.
 Quartzite is so strong that it breaks through the grains rather than along their boundaries, like granite or marble would.

 Its rating on the Mohs Hardness scale is a very impressive 7 out of 10, exceeded only by diamond, corundum, and topaz.
 This strength and durability make it a highly desirable option for kitchen countertops.
-Once properly installed and sealed, a natural quartzite countertop Boca Raton, FL homeowners adore from New York Quartz offers the best of both worlds – the remarkable beauty and strength of stone, and the convenience and cleanliness of a sealed surface.
+Once properly installed and sealed, a natural quartzite countertop Boca Raton, FL homeowners adore from New York Quartz offers the best of both worlds.
+It offers the remarkable beauty and strength of stone and the convenience and cleanliness of a sealed surface.

-Quartzite is found all over the world – including USA, UK, Israel, and Continental Europe.
-In the US, quartz has been located in Pennsylvania, Washington DC, South Dakota, Central Texas, Minnesota, Wisconsin, Utah, Arizona, and Idaho.
-The British Isles are blessed with a rich supply of quartzite, especially in Wales, Scottish Highlands, and northwest Ireland.
+Quartzite is found all over the world, including in the United States, United Kingdom, Israel, and Continental Europe.
+In the United States, quartz has been located in Pennsylvania, Washington D.C., South Dakota, Central Texas, Minnesota, Wisconsin, Utah, Arizona, and Idaho.
+The British Isles are blessed with a rich supply of quartzite, especially in Wales, Scottish Highlands, and Northwest Ireland.
 The Precambrian and Cambrian mountains and crags scattered throughout the area provide a rich variety of quartzite in a stunning array of colors and textures.

-The natural heritage of quartzite is evident in the names of some of the major suppliers of quartz countertops – Cambria is based on the Cambrian Mountains range in Wales, and Caesarstone is named after the Caesarea in Israel.
-Natural quartzite slabs feature bold colors and veins, making them a wonderful choice for kitchen designs where a particular statement needs to be made.
-This is not a stone for the timid designer; this is a stone that expresses the homeowner’s sense of style.
+The natural heritage of quartzite is evident in the names of some of the major suppliers of quartz countertops.
+Cambria is based on the Cambrian Mountains range in Wales, and Caesarstone is named after the Caesarea in Israel.
+Natural quartzite slabs feature bold colors and veins, which makes them a wonderful choice for kitchen designs where a particular statement needs to be made.
+This is not a stone for the timid designer.
+This is a stone that expresses the homeowner’s sense of style.

-We have many Quartzite slabs available to see if you’re interested in picking out your own quartzite countertop.
+We have many Quartzite slabs available to see if you’re interested in picking out your own quartzite countertop Coral Springs, FL residents choose.
 Homeowners in Coral Springs, FL turn to New York Quartz for the finest selection around!

-Granite is considered the #1 choice for natural stone countertops.
+Granite is considered the top choice for natural stone countertops.
 A few decades ago, it was found only in high-end homes, but with the recent advances in mining, shipping, fabrication, and installation, it’s become much more accessible.
-It’s hard enough to resist abrasion and weathering, doesn’t discolor easily, and can be carved and polished for a variety of uses – countertops, columns, monuments, stair treads, statues, and much more.
+It’s hard enough to resist abrasion and weathering, doesn’t discolor easily, and can be carved and polished for a variety of uses, including countertops, columns, monuments, stair treads, statues, and much more.

 Granite is a coarse-grained, igneous (solidified from cooling magma) stone, composed mainly of feldspar and quartz with minor amounts of mica and other minerals.
 Granite colors can range from off-white to almost black, with gradations of red and brown in between.
-Some stone quarries and suppliers will expand the definition of “granite” to include “any rock with visible grains that’s harder than marble” – so if you see names like anorthosite, aplite, basalt, diabase, diorite, gneiss, granodiorite, labradorite, monzonite, pegmatite, rhyolite, schist, and/or syenite – those are also either types of granite or “similar enough” stones that work well for countertops and/or architectural elements.
+Some stone quarries and suppliers will expand the definition of “granite” to include “any rock with visible grains that’s harder than marble.”
+If you see names like anorthosite, aplite, basalt, diabase, diorite, gneiss, granodiorite, labradorite, monzonite, pegmatite, rhyolite, schist, and/or syenite, then those are also either types of granite or “similar enough” stones that work well for countertops and/or architectural elements.

 Granite is a prestige material that costs more than artificial materials, but it’s well worth it for the properties it offers, as well as the historical and cultural cachet.
 When you choose granite for your home renovation, you’ll be enjoying the same material that was used in the construction of Egyptian pyramids, French palaces, English monuments, and Russian museums.
 Granite makes one think of centuries and millions.
 It’s a stone that speaks wealth and durability, and there’s nothing else like it.

-Marble is equated with opulence – it’s been a premium material for construction and decor for centuries.
+Marble is equated with opulence.
+It’s been a premium material for construction and decor for centuries.
 Some of the most famous attractions in the world are made from marble.
-The Parthenon in Athens?
-Pentelic marble.
-Michelangelo’s statue of David?
-Carrara marble.
-The Taj Mahal?
-Makrana marble.
-Grand Marble Palace in Saint Petersburg?
-Karelian marble.
+The Parthenon in Athens is made of Pentelic marble.
+Michelangelo’s statue of David is made of Carrara marble.
+The Taj Mahal is made of Makrana marble.
+Grand Marble Palace in Saint Petersburg is made of Karelian marble.

 Marble is a metamorphic rock, usually formed when limestone is subjected to extreme pressure and temperature, deep within the earth.
-Inclusions of other minerals can change the color of the limestone, or create the “marbling” or “veining” effects that this stone is famous for.
-Marble deposits occur in many locations around the world, but the majority of quarried marble comes from 4 countries – Italy, China, India, and Spain.
+Inclusions of other minerals can change the color of the limestone or create the “marbling” or “veining” effects that this stone is famous for.
+Marble deposits occur in many locations around the world, but the majority of quarried marble comes from 4 countries, including Italy, China, India, and Spain.

 Each piece of marble, even those mined from the same quarry, is going to have a unique look.
 The wide range of colors and patterns found in marble is due to the impurities and inclusions that were trapped in the limestone before it was “baked” and compressed into marble.